ibm-cloud-docs/vpc/lb-overview.md

 * A TCP front-end listener can only be configured with a TCP back-end pool.
 * You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port doesn't need to be the same as the front-end listener port.

+Effective 31st July 2021, application load balancers will convert all HTTP request and response headers to lower case.
+This applies to all traffic handled by HTTP and HTTPS listeners.
+This is being done to provide support for HTTP2, but will be applied to older HTTP 1.x versions as well for uniformity.
+For most applications this will not require changes, but any application that depends on the case sensitivity of headers needs to be updated to handle them irrespective of capitalization.
+This is in accordance to networking standards (RFC 2616 Sec 4.2 and RFC 7230 Sec 3.2) which state that HTTP headers are case insensitive.
+{: important}

 ## Elasticity
 {: #alb-elasticity}